Generalized Transformation Design: metrics, speeds, and diffusion: Transformations

 We have already seen that an expression of a metric ${\gMetric}_{\alpha\beta}$ can be inverted to give speed-squared matrix ${\CSQ}^{ij}$; thus the inverted T-device metric ${\gMetric}^{\alpha'\beta'}$ tells us what the T-device speed-squared matrix ${{\CSQ}'}^{ij}$ must be.
 Our knowledge of whatever chosen physical system we want to build the device using then tells us what material properties are needed to achieve the necessary ${{\CSQ}'}^{ij}$ and hence implement the T-device.

-However: \emph{if any physical idea must be expressible in a way that is independent of coordinates; how can any claimed ``coordinate transformation'' hope to represent the design or specification of a new device?}

-Although the coordinate transformation paradigm works from a purely practical standpoint, some coordinate transformations cannot be represented as a diffeomorphism -- the transform from cartesian to polar coordinates is one such example.
-In what follows we present a more general and mathematically formal method which encapsulates the steps needed to rigorously implement the process of T-Design.
+However, {if any physical idea must be expressible in a way that is independent of coordinates; how can any claimed ``coordinate transformation'' hope to represent the design or specification of a new device?} {Although the coordinate transformation paradigm works from a purely practical standpoint, some coordinate transformations cannot be represented as a diffeomorphism -- the transform from cartesian to polar coordinates is one such example.} In what follows we present a more {general and mathematically formal} method which encapsulates the steps needed to rigorously implement the process of T-Design.